krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 ## Install NixOS on Raspberry Pi

 First, `sudo poweroff` your Raspberry Pi.
-Then plug in the USB drive, don't forget to plugin an Ethernet cable also.
+Then plug in the USB drive, don't forget to plug in an Ethernet cable also.
 And plug in the power cable to boot up.
 You will need to wait for minutes for the filesystem to be cleand up during the first boot of this installer.
 Finally you should see your Raspberry Pi on your network 🥳

 Once you find it, simply `ssh` to it to perform the following installation.

 In my configuration, `/dev/sda` is the installer, and `/dev/sdb` is a USB M.2 SSD as my installation target.
-It may be different in your situation, for example `/dev/mmcblk0` if you want to install to SD card, so please do adapt to your version of the following commands.
+It may be different in your situation, for example `/dev/mmcblk0` if you want to install to SD card, so please adapt the following commands to your version.

 ### Partition